aptly-dev/www.aptly.info/content/doc/aptly/publish/drop.md

 -   `prefix` is an optional prefix for publishing, if not specified, prefix is considered to be `.`.

+Flags:

+-   `-force-drop=false`: drop published repository even if component cleanup fails

+Usually `-force-drop` isn't required, but if due to some corruption component cleanup fails, `-force-drop` could be used to drop published repository.
+This might leave some published repository files left under `public/` directory.

 Example:

     $ aptly publish drop squeeze-backports